Frequently Asked Questions

 Non-language courses: Students must retain and submit course materials (syllabus, list of readings, texts, assignments, notes, quizzes, tests, and papers) for review.
 Students should give their materials to the academic advisor.
 In coordination with the Director of Undergraduate Studies, the academic advisor will ask an appropriate faculty member to evaluate the course.

-No. Since language programs differ in emphasis and material covered, you must take the departmental placement test before registering in any language course.
-If you have questions or problems, please contact the appropriate language program coordinator.
+No. Since language programs often differ significantly from institution to institution, you must take the departmental placement test before registering for any language course in EALC—excepting 1st year, 1st semester, of course.
+If you have questions, please contact the appropriate language program coordinator.

 Students must take the departmental placement exam in order to determine special credit eligibility: